-Fall 2014 registration by appointment period begins April 21.
-Students may adjust their class schedule in MyCSUSM from their assigned enrollment appointment time through September 8, 2014.
+Spring 2017 registration period begins November 21 and continues to December 2.
+Students may adjust their class schedule in MyCSUSM from their assigned enrollment appointment time through February 3, 2017.

-To Add: Beginning the first day of classes, August 25, students must secure a permission number from the instructor (or instructor’s designee).
-The permission number will allow you to add the course online in MyCSUSM.
+To Add: Beginning the first day of classes, Monday, January 23 students must secure a permission number from the instructor (or instructor’s designee).
+The permission number will allow the student to add the course online in MyCSUSM.
 The permission number will not override prerequisites, time conflicts, or holds.
-Please consult the class schedule or University Catalog if you have questions about pre-requisites or see your advisor.
+Please consult the class schedule or University Catalog if you have questions about pre-requisites or see an advisor.
 If you are having trouble using your permission number, visit Cougar Central for assistance.

 Students permitted to add classes after the add/drop period will be required to pay any additional administrative fee(s) and registration fees (if applicable) due immediately.

 Student identification cards are issued by the Library for the University Police Department.
 The identification cards, which have the student’s photo imprinted on them, are required in order to check out library books, to receive health services, to write checks on campus, to gain access to secure areas, and for identification purposes if requested by a University representative acting in an official capacity.
 A computer-based photo ID system is used to take individual photographs and print the cards.
 To obtain a CSUSM identification card, students must present proof of registration and payment of fees.
 Photo IDs can be obtained during student orientation and registration and during normal business hours in the Kellogg Library, Room 2100.
-For more information, call the Kellogg Library at (760) 750-4370 IDs are $5.00.
-Reissue or replacement identification cards are also $5.00 each.
+For more information, visit the CSUSM Library Cougar Cards page.

 APPLYING FOR GRADUATION